TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_todo_list.md

       - Make sure your app doesn't crash if the data you may want to retrieve from localStorage isn't there!
       - You can inspect data you saved in localStorage using DevTools!
 To do this, open the `Application` tab in DevTools and click on the `Local Storage` tab under `Storage`.
 Every time you add, update and delete data from localStorage in your app, those changes will be reflected in DevTools.
       - localStorage uses [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) to send and store data, and when you retrieve the data, it will also be in JSON format.
 Keep in mind you *cannot store functions in JSON*, so you'll have to figure out how to add methods back to your object properties once you fetch them.
 Good luck!
-      - See this article on [using local storage in modern applications](https://www.freecodecamp.org/news/use-local-storage-in-modern-applications/) from FreeCodeCamp to learn more.

 </div>

+### Additional Resources

+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

+- [Using local storage in modern applications](https://www.freecodecamp.org/news/use-local-storage-in-modern-applications/) provides more details on using localStorage if you want to learn more.